 Taman Ujung Water Palace or also known as Soekasada Park once was a former Karangasem Palace.
 It lies on 10 acres of land, within a walking distance of Ujung beach.
-The former palace has the best panoramic landscape with Mount Agung as background.
+The former palace has the best panoramic landscape with Mount Agung as the background.

 The palace itself has been around for more than 100 years.
 And unlike most palaces in Bali, it has a unique design.
 If most palaces display Balinese characteristics with their traditional carving and statues.
 Taman Ujung Water Palace mix Balinese, Chinese, and Dutch-style architecture in their building.

 Taman Soekasada Ujung Water Palace charges international guests Rp75.000 for the entrance fee.
 Moreover, there is an additional charge for activities such as the paddle boat ride.
 The ticket is Rp20.000 for 1 person.
 And guests could pay for the entrance ticket by cash or card.